 When we’re done with the checkpointer, we close the connection:

 Your new machine learning model is now saved to Beneath.
-The next quick start shows how to load the model and apply it to a data stream.
+The next quick start shows how to load the model and apply it to a real-time table.